-Although called a Royal Arch lodge, it is clear that the ritual worked was that of the degree of Scots Master with the discovery in the cave below Solomon's Temple and the giving of the Mason Word to complete the third degree, since the ceremony was conducted in a traditional lodge with a Scots Master and two Scots Wardens.
+Fig. 4.
+Facsimile of the Minute of the lodge at Fredericksburg, Virginia in a traditional lodge with a Scots Master and two Scots Wardens.
 It is important to note that after the Royal Arch lodge had been closed, completely different officers opened the subsequent Entered Apprentice lodge.
-In 1758, and some time previously, a Royal Arch lodge was working in Philadelphia.57
+In 1758, and some time previously, a Royal Arch lodge was working in Philadelphia."